-This award is to recognize the Marine who has made the most significant personal impact in community service efforts within the brigade.
-This effort does not necessarily have to be on behalf of a SFMC campaign effort.
-Financial donations are excluded as the basis for eligibility.
+This award is given to the Marine who has made the most significant personal impact in community service efforts within the Brigade.
+This effort does not necessarily have to be on behalf of a SFMC campaign effort, and financial donations are specifically excluded as the basis for eligibility.
 Candidates for this award should be chosen from Marines in a particular brigade who have received the Community Service Citation within the past year.
-Recipients of this award will be selected by a brigade awards committee from all submitted recommendations.
+STAR OF VALOR (Brigade Noncommissioned Officer of the Year) Issuing Authority: Brigade SGM Frequency: Annual.
+One award each year.